Use your MacBook Pro with iCloud and Continuity

 Access your content across devices.
 With iCloud, you can securely store, edit, and share your documents, photos, and videos across devices to make sure you’re always up to date.
 To get started, see Access your iCloud content on your Mac.

-For a list of system requirements for devices that support Continuity, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.
-To learn more about using Continuity with your MacBook Pro, see the Apple Support article Use Continuity to connect your Mac, iPhone, iPad, iPod touch, and Apple Watch or go to All your devices.
+For a list of system requirements for devices that support Continuity, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, and Apple Watch.
+To learn more about using Continuity with your MacBook Pro, see the Apple Support article Use Continuity to connect your Mac, iPhone, iPad, and Apple Watch or go to All your devices.